Sonic the Hedgehog (2006)

 Using a glitch, Shadow can access New City before the Dusty Desert level is unlocked, when it is normally blocked off.
 Doing so reveals an early version of New City with several oddities:

-- Vehicles that drive in the city.
+- Vehicles that drive around.
 However, their AI is unfinished, and they often drive into buildings.

 - A town mission that isn't available anywhere else in the game.